ForsakenRei/qmk-neo65/README.md

 ## Use QMK CLI to flash

-Hold `B` when plugin the board to get bootloader.
+Hold `B` then connect the board to get into bootloader.

 `qmk compile -kb neo/neo65/ansi -km shigure -j 32`